 User Levels and Access

-All logged in site Super, Admin, Contributor, and Researcher users can view non-public content (items, collections, Simple Pages, Exhibits, etc) on the site.
+All logged-in Super, Admin, Contributor, and Researcher users on each site can view non-public content (items, collections, Simple Pages, Exhibits, etc.) on the site.

 - Can do anything and everything in Omeka.